NBISweden/teaching_literature_club/README.md

 The meeting will end sharply on time!

-### I present a paper or book chapter and need to cancel at the last minute.
+### I present a something and need to cancel at the last minute.
 What do I do?

 Create an Issue here or send an email to `richel.bilderbeek@icm.uu.se`.
 Elin and Richel will always have a paper to be discussed ready.